 Business Communication Today, 15th edition by Courtland Bovée and John Thill, published by Pearson (ISBN 9780136713807).
-Please purchase access to the eText either through the CI Campus Bookstore (\$43.96 for the semester) directly from Pearson (\$10.99 per month).
+Please purchase access to the eText either through the CI Campus Bookstore (\$50.94 for the semester) directly from Pearson (about \$10 per month).
+Once you purchase textbook access I will provide you with a code to access MyLab.
+Paper copies of the book or any digital version without a Pearson account will not work for this class-please purchase a book code from the bookstore or directly from Pearson.